YargKlnc/NoSQL-Challenge/README.md

-# NoSQL-Challenge
+# NoSQL Challenge

-# UofT Data Analytics by YK
+UofT Data Analytics NoSQL Challenge by YK

 ![image](https://github.com/YargKlnc/NoSQL-Challenge/assets/142269763/1a2afaab-d943-4cec-a210-f426e6c40b0d)

 ### Instructions

-The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
-This work has been completed for the editors of a food magazine; 'Eat Safe, Love', to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.
+**The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
+This work has been completed for the editors of a food magazine; 'Eat Safe, Love', to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.**